rocketman2687/CBA.Store/ReadMe.txt

 - As per requirements build process was scripted, I used NodeJS, NPM and Gulp.
 Gulp was used simply because I've used it recently but many other options are available.
 Gulp does provide good support for packaging web UIs.
 - VSTS was used for hosting the automated build.
+- I haven't enabled builds on check in because I have limited free build processing minutes.

 DEPLOYMENT
 - VSTS was used for automate deployments.